 - Today there are around 70 community-controlled housing organisations in the west of Scotland – almost half of the total number of active housing associations in Scotland

-- Community-controlled housing associations and co-operatives own about 1 in 3 of all social rented houses in the west of Scotland, providing homes for around 75,000 households
+- Community-controlled housing associations and co-operatives own about one in three of all social rented houses in the west of Scotland, providing homes for around 88,000 households

 - Community-owned housing grew significantly in 2011, following a large number of successful tenant ballots in Glasgow